-The Company has incurred net operating losses and negative cash flows from operations since its inception and had an accumulated deficit of \$353.7 million as of December 31, 2021.
-As of December 31, 2021, the Company had cash and investments of \$229.5 million.
+The Company has incurred net operating losses and negative cash flows from operations since its inception and had an accumulated deficit of \$821.2 million as of December 31, 2023.
+As of December 31, 2023, the Company had cash, cash equivalents, and marketable securities of \$337.7 million.
 Management believes that the existing financial resources are sufficient to continue operating activities at least one year past the issuance date of these consolidated financial statements.
-The Company has historically financed its operations primarily through the sale of common stock and Pre-Funded Warrants in its public offerings and the sale of convertible preferred stock and the issuance of unsecured promissory notes in private placements.
-To date, none of the Company's product candidates have been approved for sale, and the Company has not generated any revenue since inception.
-Management expects operating losses to continue and increase for the foreseeable future, as the Company initiates additional clinical development activities for its product candidates.
+The Company has historically financed its operations primarily through the sale of common stock and pre-funded warrants in its public offerings and private placement, the sale of convertible preferred stock and issuance of unsecured promissory notes in private placements, and funding received from our collaboration partners.
+To date, none of the Company's product candidates have been approved for sale, and the Company has not generated any product revenue since inception.
+Management expects operating losses to continue and increase for the foreseeable future, as the Company progresses its planned research and development activities for its product candidates.
 The Company's prospects are subject to risks, expenses and uncertainties frequently encountered by companies in the biotechnology industry as discussed below.
 While the Company has been able to raise multiple rounds of financing, there can be no assurance that in the event the Company requires additional financing, such financing will be available on terms which are favorable or at all.
 Failure to raise sufficient capital when needed or generate sufficient cash flow from operations would impact the ability to pursue business strategies and could require the Company to delay, scale back or discontinue one or more product development programs, or other aspects of the Company's business objectives.